 Supplies and equipment, such as infusion pumps associated with the IV, may be separately reimbursed by Anthem.
-Infused solutions may be covered under the pharmacy benefit when dispensed by a pharmacy, which is a carve-out to the state.
-Refer to Forward Health.
-Refer to Provider Administered Drugs Reimbursement for infused solutions secured and administered by a physician provider.
+Infused solutions are covered under the pharmacy benefit, which is a carve-out to the state.

 Skilled nursing facilities

 All skilled nursing facility care requires precertification.
 Contact Anthem's Medical Management department for precertification and bill using the CMS-1450 form.
 Anthem's Medical Management department phone: 855-558-1443.